Giant Planet Evolution with MESA: Atmospheric helium mass fraction with helium rain

 For example, let's assume that the primordial composition of the atmosphere is $X = 0.7$, $Y = 0.28$, $Z = 0.02$, and at present, $Y = 0.1$.
 To keep $X + Y + Z = 1$, one can choose between the following options:

 \begin{enumerate} \item Assume that $(X / Z)_{\rm{primordial}}=(X/Z)_{\rm{new}}$ and with having $Y_{\rm{new}} = 0.1$, one can find $X_{\rm{new}}$ and $Z_{\rm{new}}$. \item If $Y_{\rm{new}} =0.1$, we can assume that 18\% of helium that rained down is replaced by hydrogen, so that $X_{\rm{new}} = 0.88$ and $Z_{\rm{primordial}} = Z_{\rm{new}} = 0.02$.
 In this case, however, the local hydrogen-to-metals ratio changes. \item Assume that the missing 18\% are of solar composition.
-In this case, however, "new" helium is brought to the atmosphere. \end{enumerate}
+In this case, however, ``new" helium is brought to the atmosphere. \end{enumerate}

-In our simulations with the \texttt{instant\_rain} algorithm, we use the first option corresponding to a rain of pure helium.
+In our simulations with the \texttt{instant\_rain} algorithm, we used the first option corresponding to a rain of pure helium.
 This preserves the ratio of hydrogen to heavy elements since it is the same in both the material from which the rain is formed and the material replacing the droplets (by convection from below).
 In that case, if we start with $X = 0.7$, $Y = 0.28$, and $Z = 0.02$ the atmospheric composition at present-day would be $X = 0.875$, $Y = 0.1$, and $Z = 0.025$.

 We note that each option would lead to different results.
-In addition, reality is surely more complicated: Raindrops could also take down some hydrogen and heavy elements \cite[e.g., neon][]{Stevenson_1977b}.
-In addition, a slight enrichment of heavy elements in the envelope may be expected as most of the species of interest (e.g., water) prefer metallic hydrogen over helium.
+In addition, reality is surely more complicated: Raindrops could also take down some hydrogen and heavy elements \cite[for example, neon][]{Stevenson_1977b}.
+In addition, a slight enrichment of heavy elements in the envelope may be expected as most of the species of interest (such as water) prefer metallic hydrogen over helium.

 We suggest that future research should be dedicated to modeling the planetary evolution accounting for elemental mixing and phase separation self-consistently.
 This would require conserving the total mass of each species individually while ensuring that at every timestep, the phase diagram (which has multiple dimensions) is satisfied, determining $X$, $Y$ and $Z$ of the material being left behind as raindrops form and material is convected up from below.